 This trail is part of a program linked to the Wall-Custance Funeral Home and Chapel in Guelph.
 Trees are planted each year to match the number of donations made to commemorate the lives of loved ones.
-For more information about the Memorial Forest please go to the Natural Areas page.
+More information about the Memorial Forest.

 Col. John McCrae Trail

 Passing through the Gravel Pit Rehabilitation Collection and along a century-old hedgerow, this trail links Wild Goose Woods and Victoria Woods.

 Wild Goose Woods Trail